-All three of Puffy’s mattresses tout a 2020 winning seal, but you’ll have to do some digging to learn more about which review sites have featured or awarded these mattresses and why.
+All three of Puffy’s mattresses tout a “ranked #1 mattress” seal, but you’ll have to do some digging to learn more about which review sites have featured or awarded these mattresses and why.

-Each mattress is compressed and packaged in a box that is then shipped by FedEx.
+Each mattress is compressed and packaged in a box that’s then shipped by FedEx.
 Shipping fees apply to certain states, such as Alaska and Hawaii.
 Orders typically arrive in a few business days.

 To unbox your mattress, the brand advises removing it from the box, unrolling it, removing the vacuumed plastic, and letting it expand.